 Faith at Cathedral

 Faith formation is a big deal, especially during these formative years.
 Proverbs 22:6 says, ``Start children off on the way they should go, and even when they are old they will not turn from it.`` By integrating Christ-centered principles into our education experience, we help students embrace the development of faith, the building of community, and the learning of servant leadership.
 While we're a Catholic school, we welcome students and families of all faith backgrounds.
-They're welcome, but certainly not required, to take part in our Catholic traditions.

 In Everything We Do